Statement of Mission

 The Office of Student Life has the responsibility of maintaining judicial records of all documented violations of the Student Handbook.
 These records are maintained for a period of three years from the time a student graduates or leaves Ferrum College.
 Records of a disciplinary suspension or failure to complete sanctions will be kept for a period of ten years.
 If a student is judicially expelled from Ferrum College the records are kept indefinitely.
 The Office of Student Life will not release any information concerning a student’s disciplinary record to any individual or agency outside the College without the prior written consent from the student unless the records are subpoenaed or unless the release is otherwise required or allowed by law.

 IMPORTANT NOTE: Under Virginia state law, a Respondent suspended for, expelled for, or withdrawing from the College while under investigation for a violation involving Sexual Violence, suspension, expulsion, or withdrawal will be prominently noted on the Respondent’s academic transcript.
-The notation shall be removed from the Respondent’s academic transcript if they 1) completes the term of the suspension and all accompanying sanctions and 2) has been determined to be in Good Standing.
+The notation shall be removed from the Respondent’s academic transcript if they 1) complete the term of the suspension and all accompanying sanctions and 2) have been determined to be in Good Standing.